nanson/yii2-postgis/README.md

 # Yii2 Postgis

-Extension for working with postgis.
+Extension for working with [Postgis](http://postgis.net/).
 As intermediate format used Geo Json.

 ## Installing